Codes of Conduct

 As soon as possible after an issue has been reported, the Coach or GM must undertake an initial assessment to determine if the issue requires further investigation.

 If so, the GM will lead an investigation with an independent Committee member.
 The MPIO will be notified.
 At the conclusion of this, the party reported will be given 48 hours to respond.
-After this a meeting will be held with to formalise the case.
+After this a meeting will be held to formalise the case.

-An appeal process is build into this and if made by email within 48 hours the President and Secretary will consider the case with the outcome being a further meeting or that there is no need to revise the initial findings.
+An appeal process is built into this and if made by email within 48 hours the President and Secretary will consider the case with the outcome being a further meeting or that there is no need to revise the initial findings.

 If, after 14 days from the final determination, the matter is still not resolved, a Committee member who is not a party to the dispute, or another suitable independent person will be appointed by the committee as a mediator.
 The mediator will work with the parties to resolve the issue within 10 days.

 The Committee takes all incidents reported seriously and encourages all parties to report any matter as soon as possible by email.

 The following flow diagram simplifies the process.